 If you are planning to move to the United Kingdom there are certain UK tax issues that expats need to consider, particularly related to whether they will be classed as UK tax residents or non-UK tax residents, and if they are required to file a UK tax return.

 This guide provides UK expat tax advice on the following topics:

 For most people, moving to the UK will mean taking up employment.
-For tax purposes being an employee is a good thing, not least because your UK tax affairs should be relatively simple – income tax will be automatically deducted from your pay check – but also because your UK employer will take responsibility for paying most of your UK taxes.
-The UK government provides more information on UK income taxes.
+For tax purposes being an employee is a good thing, not least because your UK tax affairs should be relatively simple – income tax will be automatically deducted from your pay check – but also because your UK employer will take responsibility for paying most of your UK taxes

 The UK has a system of self-assessment for taxes, similar to the US and Australia.
 Under this system, anyone subject to pay UK taxes can be required to file an annual tax return to disclose taxable income and capital gains.
 Fortunately, this requirement does not usually extend to most employees as their taxes are taken care of through the payroll tax deductions known as PAYE (Pay As You Earn).